ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ## Getting Started

-This section discusses in greater detail the steps required to get started to implement the processes described in the "[Process Overview](#process-overview)" section above.
+This section discusses in greater detail the steps required by each **OpenSearch Maintainer** to get its OpenSearch library ready to implement the processes described in the "[Process Overview](#process-overview)" section above.

 ### Changelog Workflow Process

-#### Creating a New `changelogs` Directory
+#### Create a new `changelogs` directory

 To centralize information pertinent to the new changelog process, a new `changelogs` directory has to be added by maintainers at the root of any OpenSearch repository.
 This directory is the new location for `CHANGELOG.md`.